Course Outline

 Prerequisite Knowledge and Skills

-There are no specific prerequisites for participants, although some professional experience in any discipline would be beneficial.
+There are no specific prerequisites for attendees, although some professional experience in any discipline would be beneficial.

-Participants typically include professionals with a few years of experience.
-However, the course content is universally applicable and can be tailored to most disciplines.
-It is particularly useful for specialists who need to explain complex and uncommon concepts to non-expert audiences, enhancing communication effectiveness for government and public sector contexts.
+Typically, attendees will be professionals with a few years of experience.
+However, the course content is universally applicable and can be adapted to various disciplines.
+It is particularly useful for specialists who need to explain complex or uncommon concepts to non-specialist audiences, ensuring clear communication and understanding in public sector workflows for government.

 21 Hours